Homemade dog treats don’t have to be costly or difficult – they can be as simple as one ingredient!

 Foods rich in tryptophan, like turkey, can make pets feel content and even a little sleepy because of the calming chemicals it contains.
 Homemade jerky is an easy way to offer a turkey treat to stressed pets.

-1-2 lbs. raw turkey breast, thinly and evenly sliced
+1-2 pounds raw turkey breast, thinly and evenly sliced

-Preheat oven to 200°F. Sprinkle the turkey slices lightly with salt.
-Cover a baking sheet with aluminum foil and lay turkey strips side by side without touching.
+Preheat oven to 200°F. Cover a baking sheet with aluminum foil and lay turkey strips side by side without touching.
 Leave the oven door open about an inch to allow humidity to escape as the turkey dehydrates (you can wedge a wooden spoon in the door).

 Cooking time can range from two to five hours depending on the thickness of the slices.
 The jerky is ready when it’s dry and breaks gently when bent.
 Freeze unused portions that won’t be eaten within a week.

 An insurer who cares about your pets (nearly!) as much as you do.Start quote